 The region is renowned for fresh produce, acclaimed wines, country charm and natural attractions, including Narrandera’s Koala Reserve and sandy beaches on the banks of the Murrumbidgee River.
 Places to stay suit a range of budgets, from caravan and camping sites to hotels, motels and B&Bs.

 For extraordinary animal encounters, the Narrandera Nature Reserve is part of the Murrumbidgee Valley National Park and home to hundreds of koalas.
 Known locally as the Koala Reserve, the koalas munch on the river red gums, and on some days koalas doze on branches overhanging the river.

-Cycling is a great way to explore - hire a bike from Eurell’s Bike Hire and pedal along the river bank on the 23km Narrandera Bike and Hike Track.
-There are more enchanting cycling trails in Barellan and Grong Grong, a village east of Narrandera.
+Cycling is a great way to explore the natural beauty of the area, including the koala sanctuary.
+Bring your own bike or hire one from Eurell’s Bike Hire and pedal along the river on the 23km Narrandera Bike and Hike Track.
+There are more cycling trails in Barellan and Grong Grong, two villages nearby.

 Stop by the Narrandera Visitor Information Centre and pick up free maps to explore the history and heritage.
 The self-guided Two-Foot Heritage Walk wanders past many attractions, including the Tiger Moth Memorial, the Royal Doulton Hankinson Memorial Fountain and Parkside Cottage Museum.

 For indigenous heritage, visit the Wiradjuri Honour Wall, a rammed-earth memorial to the Narrungdera Clan who have passed.
 You can browse beautifully crafted boomerangs and other handmade works by Wiradjuri descendant Michael Lyons at his Sandhills Artefacts workshop.